Greek government-in-exile

 The Greek government-in-exile was formed in 1941, in the aftermath of the Battle of Greece and the subsequent occupation of Greece by Nazi Germany and Fascist Italy.
-The government-in-exile was based in Cairo, Egypt, and hence it is also referred to as the "Cairo Government" (Κυβέρνηση του Καΐρου).
+The government-in-exile was based first in South Africa, then London, then, finally, from mid-1943, in Cairo, Egypt.
+There it came to be referred to as the "Cairo Government" (Κυβέρνηση του Καΐρου).
 It was the internationally recognised government during the years of the Axis occupation of Greece.

-It was headed by King George II, who evacuated Athens in April 1941 after the German invasion of the country, first to the island of Crete and then to Cairo.
+It was headed by King George II, who evacuated Athens in April 1941 after the German invasion of the country, first to the island of Crete and then to Cairo, then to South Africa and London before returning to Cairo.
 He remained there until the German occupying forces withdrew from the country on 17 October 1944.

 The British wielded a significant amount of influence over the government-in-exile.
 Until 1944 it was also recognized as the legal Greek government by all Greek Resistance forces.
 In the occupied Greece, alongside the Axis-controlled collaborationist governments, a vigorous resistance movement developed.
 Its major force was the communist-controlled EAM/ELAS.
 During 1944, EAM/ELAS established a de facto separate administration, formalised in March 1944 after elections in both occupied and liberated territories, as the Political Committee of National Liberation (PEEA).

 History

-As Athens was about to fall, the Greek prime minister, Alexandros Koryzis, shot himself in his office, and King George II offered the premiership to Alexandros Mazarakis – who declined the offer, for the king was unwilling to dismiss Konstantinos Maniadakis, the much-hated minister of public order under the 4th of August Regime.
-Under strong pressure from Sir Michael Palairet, the British minister in Athens, who wanted a more representative government than the 4th of August Regime, the king named Emmanouil Tsouderos prime minister on 21 April 1941.
-Tsouderos, a former governor of the Central Bank of Greece, was not a professional politician, being appointed only because he had been exiled under the Metaxas regime, which therefore allowed the king to claim to Palairet that he was broadening the cabinet.
+As Athens was about to fall, the Greek prime minister, Alexandros Koryzis, shot himself in his office, and King George II offered the premiership to Alexandros Mazarakis – who declined the offer, for the King was unwilling to dismiss Konstantinos Maniadakis, the much-hated minister of public order under the 4th of August Regime.
+Under strong pressure from Sir Michael Palairet, the British minister in Athens, who wanted a more representative government than the 4th of August Regime, the King named Emmanouil Tsouderos prime minister on 21 April 1941.
+Tsouderos, a former governor of the Central Bank of Greece, was not a professional politician, being appointed only because he had been exiled under the Metaxas regime, which therefore allowed the King to claim to Palairet that he was broadening the cabinet.
 However, Tsouderos as prime minister proved reluctant to disassociate the government-in-exile from the 4th of August Regime legacy, moving very slowly and cautiously.
 On 25 April 1941, with the onset of the Battle of Greece, King George II and his government left the Greek mainland for Crete, which was attacked by Nazi forces on 20 May 1941.
 The Germans employed parachute forces in a massive airborne invasion and attacked the three main airfields of the island.
 After seven days of fighting and tough resistance, Allied commanders decided that the cause was hopeless and ordered a withdrawal from Sfakia.